 Insect expert Dr Bryan Lessard, known to colleagues as Bry the Fly Guy, will be among the contingent of staff representing the CSIRO in this year’s Mardi Gras parade.

-“From naming a bootylicious insect ‘Beyonce’ to preaching the wonders of flies on the radio and TV, I’ve had the privilege of doing some pretty fabulous things over the course of my career, and representing CSIRO at Mardi Gras will be right up there,” Dr Lessard said.
+“From naming a bootylicious insect ‘Beyonce’ to preaching the wonders of flies on the radio and TV, I’ve had the privilege of doing some pretty fabulous things over the course of my career,” Dr Lessard said.

 LGBTIQ ally Dr Sarah Pearce, Deputy Director of CSIRO Astronomy and Space Science (CASS), founded CASS’s Diversity Committee in 2014.